zellwk/zellwk.com/src/posts/2020-04-09-crud-express-mongodb.md

 ```

 :::note
 We use a `--save-dev` flag here because we only use Nodemon when we are developing stuff.
-We won't use Nodemon on an actual server. `--save-dev` here adds Nodeman as a `devDependency` in the `package.json` file.
+We won't use Nodemon on an actual server. `--save-dev` here adds Nodemon as a `devDependency` in the `package.json` file.
 :::

 <figure role="figure">
   <img src="/images/2020/crud/nodemon-dev-dep.png" alt="Saved Nodemon as a dev dependency.">
 </figure>

-Nodemod behaves like Node.
+Nodemon behaves like Node.
 So you can run `nodemon server.js` and you'd expect to see the same thing.
 Unfortunately, this only works if you've installed nodemon globally with the `-g` flag (and we didn't do this).

 We have other ways to run Nodemon.
 For example, you can execute Nodemon directly from the `node_modules` folder.
-This is super unweildy, but it works:
+This is super unwieldy, but it works:

 ```bash
 ./node_modules/.bin/nodemon server.js